reese-001/nireon_v4/documentation/developer_docs/features/nireon_cidos_user_guide.md

 ## 7  FAQ

-**Q – Is Docker required?**  No, the default runner uses Python sub‑process isolation with resource caps.
+**Q - Is Docker required?**  No, the default runner uses Python sub-process isolation with resource caps.

-**Q – Can I import heavy libs like TensorFlow?**  Discouraged; resource caps will likely kill the job.
+**Q - Can I import heavy libs like TensorFlow?**  Discouraged; resource caps will likely kill the job.

-**Q – Where are artifacts stored?**  `runtime/math/artifacts/` with run‑scoped UUID sub‑folders.
+**Q - Where are artifacts stored?**  `runtime/math/artifacts/` with run-scoped UUID sub-folders.

 ---